jundalisay/superb/content/en/research/spinoza/simple-ethics/part-3/definitions.md

-+++
+---
-title=  "Definitions"
+title: "Definitions"
+image: "/covers/ethics.jpg"
-description=  "Desire is the actual essence of man, in so far as it is conceived, as determined to a particular activity by some given modification of itself" image=  "/covers/ethics.jpg" linkf=  "/research/spinoza/simple-ethics/part-3/propositions-1-8" linkftext=  "Propositions 21" linkb=  "/research/spinoza/simple-ethics/part-2" linkbtext=  "The Ethics"
+description: "Desire is the actual essence of man, in so far as it is conceived, as determined to a particular activity by some given modification of itself"
-+++
+author: Spinoza
+weight: 4
+---

 ## Defintions of the emotions